-Not only does the white striping affect how the chicken meat reacts to marinades, the appearance of the white stripes are turning customers off.
+Not only does the white striping affect how the chicken meat reacts to marinades, but the appearance of the white stripes is also turning customers off.
 In a study conducted by the University of Arkansas and Texas A&M, 50 percent of consumers stated that they wouldn't buy chicken with noticeable white striping.
 And I'm totally with them.

 And if you're looking for some great chicken recipes, we've got you covered.
 Take advantage of this lean protein by making a batch of our slow cooker chicken and dumplings for a delicious, comforting meal.